KirollosSamy/InstaChat/README.md

 - My first choice of the message queue was `Sidekiq`, it's natively supported in rails, fast because it's backed up by redis and dealing with it in go is relatively easy.

 - However it has serious drawback, as the size of the data/customers increases, it requires large memory to deal with that increase which can lead to serious ramificaions.
 For example AppSignal in this [Article](https://blog.appsignal.com/2019/04/23/kafka-sidekiq-ruby.html) explains how the huge increase in memory demand not only prevnted them from receiving more requests but it prevented the dequeue of jobs in the queue leading to some kind of deadlock.
 They also share their experience in migrating from Sidekiq to Kafka incrementally.
-Which I believe Instabug did the same.

 - On the other hand, `Kafka` offers high throughput, fault tolerance, scalability, durability, and low latency which makes it the best candidate in production environment.